Table of Contents

 - There is development in optimum growing techniques.

-Study of fruits | What is the role of a pomologist?
+Study of Fruits | What is the Role of a Pomologist?

 Pomologists also investigate fertilization and replanting techniques to determine the most effective in keeping plants healthy and active.
 Pests, infections, diseases, and extreme weather conditions are all examined similarly.